Keiko Abe

 Keiko Abe (安倍 圭子, Abe Keiko) is a Japanese composer and marimba player.
 She has been a primary figure in the development of the marimba, in terms of expanding both technique and repertoire, and through her collaboration with the Yamaha Corporation, developed the modern five-octave concert marimba.

-Biography
+Early life

 Abe began playing the xylophone while in elementary school in Tokyo, Japan, studying under Eiichi Asabuki.
 At age 13, she won an NHK talent contest and began performing professionally on live radio.
 She attended Tokyo Gakugei University where she completed a bachelor's and master's degree in music education.
 She began working in the Nippon Columbia, NHK, and other recording studios while in college.